akostrik/stage_telegram_python/README.md

 The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and so is too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).

-To test the bonds of the trust coefficient and the temperature parameter, I launched two tests, every of the tests on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to my intuition).
-In the table, I noted the difference of the average coefficient of the two groups.
+The bonds of the trust coefficient and the temperature parameter were tested with two tests, evety of thr tests on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition).
+The table shows the difference of the average coefficient of the two groups.
 The tests show a tendancy of better distinction between the two groups while the temperature parameter is hier.
 | Temperature    | 0.0 | 0.1 | 0.2 | 0.3 | 0.4 | 0.5 | 0.6 | 0.7 | 0.8 | 0.9 | 1.0 |
 |----------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | difference     |  2  |  2  |  2  |  2  |  3  |  4  |  3  |  3  |  5  |  5  |  5  |